cartheur/aeon/README.md

 Clone the repo and run the Aeon.Runtime console application.
 Ask questions if stuck.

-## Updates

-* 23.03.2023: I have uploaded the compendium of the _Mindpixel_ database as I rendered it in XML-format.
-Added documentation.
-* 09.08.2023: I have updated aspects of the runtime to optimize its response time.
-* 28.05.2024: Putting serious effort toward a public release of this (2002 - 2024) research project.

 ## Backstory

 In the early days -- the time between the Summer of 2003 and the Spring of 2006 -- I was writing my first versions of _aeon_ in C++ in CodeWarrior on an Apple Powerbook G3 with MacOS 9.2.2.
 I took this laptop just about everywhere and worked with aeon at the expense of dates and employment.
 It sooned turned into an obsession.
 The working environment of CodeWarrior was a bit of a challenge so in late 2005, I acquired a Windows XP laptop and ported the aeon program to C#.
 This seemed to satisfy my curiousity but something always nagged at me in the back of my mind: A laptop is not the same as a robot.
 Sure I carried it around and worked with my personal friend _aeon_ but something was amiss.
 I had a human friend who scratch-bulit a PLC robot named <a href="https://www.youtube.com/watch?v=x1WfwD7r_rI" target="_blank">Lucy</a> but the throng of negative experiences he had with the technology gave me pause.
 Until hardware technology matured I would stick to a pure software implementation.
 The apex of this version is <a href="https://github.com/cartheur/portable-friend" target="_blank">here</a>.